NixOS/rfcs/rfcs/0108-nixos-containers.md

 `systemd` can take care of it:

 * If `networkd` is enabled via NixOS, [`systemd-resolved`](https://www.freedesktop.org/software/systemd/man/systemd-resolved.service.html) is enabled as well.
-  * By default, DNS for `resolved` will be configured via DHCP which is enabled in the [Default Mode](#default-mode) by default.
+  * By default, `resolved` will be configured via DHCP which is enabled in [Default Mode](#default-mode).
-  * With only [Static networking](#static-networking) enabled, it is necessary to configure configure DNS servers for resolved statically which can be done by setting e.g. DNS servers via a `.network`-unit for the `host0` interface.
+  * With only [Static networking](#static-networking) enabled, it is necessary to configure DNS servers for resolved statically which can be done by setting DNS servers via a `.network` unit for the `host0` interface.
 * The behavior of `networking.useHostResolvConf` can be implemented with pure `systemd` by setting the `ResolvConf`-setting for the container's `.nspawn`-unit.